Santa Esmeralda

 Santa Esmeralda is a French-American disco group formed in the 1970s.
-The group had hits with its remake of the 1960s hits "Don't Let Me Be Misunderstood" and "House of the Rising Sun".
-Santa Esmeralda featured original lead singer Leroy Gómez in 1977-1978 and singer Jimmy Goings from late 1978 until 1983.
-Gómez rejoined the group in the 1990s.
+The group had hits with its remakes of the 1960s hits "Don't Let Me Be Misunderstood" and "House of the Rising Sun".
+Santa Esmeralda featured original lead singer Leroy Gómez in 1977–1978 and singer Jimmy Goings from late 1978 until 1983.

 History

 The band was formed in 1977 by French producers Nicolas Skorsky and Jean Manuel de Scarano, singer-songwriters who launched a label with the aim of producing artists who would record their compositions.
 Upon meeting singer Leroy Gómez in Paris, the duo recruited him for the group's first record, "Don't Let Me Be Misunderstood", which debuted on the independent French label, Fauves Puma.
 A sudden success in Europe, the record was picked up for worldwide distribution by Casablanca Records.

 "Don't Let Me Be Misunderstood"

-Originally written in 1964 for Nina Simone, her version had failed to chart, and the song was picked up by rock group The Animals the following year.
-The essential nature of the song is Latin and flamenco, which combined with that urgency lent itself to the disco sensibility in the 1970s.
-The song became a hit all over again, first topping the U.S. Disco chart and then matching the #15 peak of The Animals' version on the Billboard Hot 100.
+Originally written in 1964 for Nina Simone, her version had failed to chart, and the song was picked up by British rock band the Animals the following year, to great success.
+Santa Esmeralda recast the song into the disco style of the era, and added Latin and flamenco elements.
+The song became a hit for the second time, first topping the U.S. Disco chart and then matching the #15 peak of the Animals' version on the Billboard Hot 100.
 The album was certified gold.
-The flip side of the record featured the love ballad "You're My Everything" which became a radio request song and received airplay, even though the song never charted.
-Despite the success of the record, Gomez did not record any subsequent record with Santa Esmeralda's original production team.
+The flip side of the record featured the love ballad "You're My Everything" which was a popular request song on radio, where it received substantial airplay, even though it never charted.
+Despite the success of the record, Gomez did not record any subsequent records with Santa Esmeralda's original production team.